 Within the LeasePlan group for the purposes described in this Statement.

-You can consult the list and location of our Leaseplan entities here.
+You can consult the list and location of our LeasePlan entities here.

 To our third-party service partners and providers, to facilitate services they provide to us.

 In order to provide you with our services, we often work closely with Service Partners and Service Providers.
 Our independent Service Partners assist us in providing our leasing and other services to you, and include car dealerships, car maintenance providers, body repair shops, and roadside assistance providers, but also rental service companies, and the administrators of our driver safety programs.